population-interventions/visualisation/src/posts/pandemic-trade-offs-august-2021/post.md

 The cells colored green are beneath your threshold (on all five criteria), and the settings you would use if you were in charge of a jurisdiction.
 For example, vaccination coverage might have reached 80% for adults only by the time we have committed to opening the borders, and you think the true R0 might be 6.5.
 So you see which settings on ‘vaccinated but infected arrivals’ per day keeps you in the green, and set your jurisdictions border policy to match this.
 That is, you allow a number and mix of international arrivals without quarantine that keeps you in the green, and arrivals from countries with higher risk still have to go to (purpose-built) quarantine facilities.

-The estimated number of vaccinated but infected arrivals per day is not intuitive.
-So we have built a calculator for you to enter numbers or arrivals from countries with a given infection rate, that gives you the expected vaccinated but infected arrivals.
-We assume all such arrivals eligible for quarantine-free arrival must be vaccinated and PCR tested before travel.
+The estimated number of vaccinated but infected arrivals per day is perhaps not intuitive.
+In anticipation of this, we have built a <a href="/pandemic-trade-offs-detail-august-2021/">calculator</a> that allows you to estimate this parameter as a function of more intuitive quantities: the number of travellers, and the prevalence of vaccinations and circulating virus in their countries of origin.
+We assume all such arrivals eligible for quarantine-free arrival must be vaccinated and PCR-tested before travel.

 {% import_content "heatmap-scenario", slug %}